IntersectMBO/lsm-tree/doc/final-report/final-report.md

 ### Reproducing the results

-The primary benchmark’s code is in the repository in `bench/macro/lsm-tree-bench-wp8.hs`.
-It can be executed using commands of the following shape:
+The primary benchmark’s code is in the repository in `bench/macro/utxo-bench.hs`.
+It can be executed using commands of the following
+shape:

 ```
-cabal run lsm-tree-bench-wp8 -- [subcommand] [options]
+cabal run utxo-bench -- [subcommand] [options]
 ```

 For the full command line help use the following commands: